publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.0.0] - UNRELEASED =

+* Fixed: Fixed default notifications adding the "new" and "auto-draft" to the previous status field, and "post" to the Post Type field, #721;

 = [2.4.2] - 2020-11-05  =

 * Fixed: Invalid assets paths for modules on Windows servers, #712;